RomanChizhevsky/IVFSuccessCalculator/README.md

 If the calculation was successful, a 200 level response will be served, containing the success rate probability (expressed as a floating point integer from 0 to 1).

-If the request was deemed invalid, a 400 level response will be served instead.
+However, if the request was deemed invalid, a 400 level response will be served instead.
-A validation error payload will be returned in the body.
+The validation error payload will be returned in the body.

 Example:
 ```csharp